I think we make a difference together. We are a freer people than if we hadn’t fought this good fight.” ~ Charlton Heston

 Sharing in the successes thus far at Charlton Heston Academy (CHA) has been nothing short of awesome!
 Each and every day it becomes more and more apparent that CHA has broken the mold of traditional education.

-As we move forward together I am constantly reminded of a community that is uncompromising in the pursuit of high quality education for all students, leading to college and career readiness.
-This quest began nearly six years ago with the closure of the St. Helen Elementary School.
+As we move forward together I am constantly reminded of a community that is uncompromising in the pursuit of high-quality education for all students, leading to college and career readiness.
+This quest began nearly nine years ago with the closure of the St. Helen Elementary School.
 The journey to reopen a school in the town of St. Helen meant putting aside popular opinion in order to do what is right for kids.
 The closure of St. Helen Elementary School was initially thought of as a disaster by local residents.
 However, the closure actually proved to be an opportunity for the community to reunite stronger than ever, educate themselves on everything public education, and open a community school that provides parents with another quality educational option for their children.

 As we continue to excel I ask that we all be reminded we are in this together and we’ll need to be supportive and forgiving to one another from time to time.
 This can be simply put in the words of CHA co-founder Mr. Richard Wood, “We are all just people being people.”